 Read more about the results in the INFOGRAPHIC "Harvest in 2022".

 In 2021, 20 non-profit organizations received the support of the program.
-These involved local people in gardening works.
-7 projects were supported in Kurzeme, 5 - in Vidzeme, 2 - in Zemgale, 5 - in Latgale, and 1 project that covered the whole of Latvia.
-The Boris and Ināra Teterev Foundation has awarded grants for these works of more than 35'000 euros.
+These involved local people in gardening work.
+7 projects were supported in Kurzeme, 5 in Vidzeme, 2 in Zemgale, 5 in Latgale, and 1 project that covered the whole of Latvia.
+The Boris and Ināra Teterev Foundation has awarded grants for these works of more than 35,000 euros.

 Read more about the results in the INFOGRAPHIC "Harvest in 2021".